Skip to main content

 Should You Be Concerned About Cancer Risk With Ozempic?

 While some studies suggest a potential link to pancreatic cancer, large-scale clinical trials have not confirmed this risk.
 More research is needed to determine whether GLP-1 agonists increase or decrease cancer risk.
-Discuss the risks and benefits of Ozempic with your healthcare provider to determine if it is the right medication for you.
+Individuals with the rare genetic conditions MEN2 or prior medullary thyroid carcinoma should avoid Ozempic unless specifically counseled.
+If you have a current or previous cancer diagnosis, consult your healthcare provider to determine if Ozempic is appropriate during or after treatment.

 This is not all the information you need to know about Ozempic (semaglutide) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.